Divya21146/Fetching-Table/README.md

 # Fetching-Table
-Fetching Data's from Wordpress custom table and showing in Admin panel custom menu.
+Fetching Data's from Wordpress database and showing the table in Admin panel custom menu.

 Use this code in functions.php